Onset

 • A design for filters specifically on mobile that had its own dedicated view.

-• I felt the triple CTAs were likely adding some decision fatigue for users, so I dropped down to one CTA, being Add to Cart / Build a System.
+• The triple CTAs were likely adding some decision fatigue for users, so I dropped down to one CTA: Add to Cart / Build a System.
 I added a drop shadow hover on each card to make it clear it was clickable (to go to product page).
-Additionally on hover, a “Compare” checkbox would appear in the right top corner.
+On hover, a “Compare” checkbox would appear in the right top corner.

 • I added a tag on each card that client could use for showing product types, or for showing things like “Best Seller” or “On sale” when they ran promotions.

-• Mobile was optimized and the cards stack in a one column display.
+• Mobile cards stack as a single column view.

 Visit the old Onset product page via Wayback Machine (Snapshot from January 22, 2022).